Skip to content

 Learn a language the way your brain actually wants to

 You already know the trick: watching a series in the original language with subtitles.
-Bilingual books apply the same proven principle to reading — original text and translation side by side, so you absorb vocabulary and grammar without even trying.
+Our bilingual books — dual language, parallel text editions for adults — apply the same proven principle to reading: original and translation side by side, so you absorb vocabulary and grammar without even trying.

 Faster vocab retention